Automattic/jetpack/docs/partners/determining-connection-status.md

 }
 ```

-One property that will always be present, and uniform, for connected Jetpack sites will be the `jetpack` propery.
+One property that will always be present, and uniform, for connected Jetpack sites will be the `jetpack` property.
 So, if you decode the response from the API, if the `jetpack` key is present, and if the value is `true`, then the site is properly connected.
 Here's an example of how to do that in the terminal with `jq`:

 ```
 curl -s https://public-api.wordpress.com/rest/v1.1/sites/eric.blog | jq '.jetpack'